offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    As such, these plots aren't exact.

  * `{bm} experimental spectrum` - List of potential fragment_NORM masses derived from a spectrum_MS.
 That is, the molecules fed into the mass spectrometer were randomly fragment_NORMed and each fragment_NORM had its mass-to-charge ratio measured.
-From there, each mass-to-charge ratio was converted a set of potential masses.
+From there, each mass-to-charge ratio was converted to a set of potential masses.

    The masses in an experimental spectrum ...